aws-solutions/qnabot-on-aws/docs/qa_summarization_with_LLM/README.md

   "settings":{"key":value, ...} // settings object containing key / value pairs for all QnABot settings }
 ```
-and must return a JSON structure of the form:
+and returns a JSON structure of the form:
 ```
 {"generated_text":"string"}
 ```